 Dive upper body down into the tumble turn

-Smaller object moves faster than a larger one.
+To have a fast flip, you must remember one rule: a smaller object moves faster than a larger one.

 Tumble turn - feet position

-This will give you the final burst of speed and will make your breakout a success.
+Just as you start to feel yourself slowing down from the push-off, add a couple of small, snappy dolphin kicks right before you surface.
+This will give you a final burst of speed and make your breakout a success.

 Swim Advice Topics